 While at school or during school-related or school-sponsored activities, students must be under the supervision of a qualified adult at all times.
 No employee shall send a student on an errand off school property without prior approval from the Principal.
 All District employees are required to assist in providing appropriate supervision and correction of students.
 09.221

 Employees are expected to take reasonable and prudent action in situations involving student welfare and safety, including following District policy requirements for intervening and reporting to the Principal or to their immediate supervisor those situations that threaten, harass, or endanger the safety of students, other staff members, or visitors to the school or District.
-Such instances shall include, but are not limited to, bullying or hazing of students and harassment/discrimination of staff, students or visitors by any party.
+Such instances shall include, but are not limited to, bullying or hazing of students and harassment/discrimination of staff, students or visitors by any party, on school premises, on school-sponsored transportation (per policies 06.34 and 09.2261), or at school sponsored events.

 The Student Discipline Code shall specify to whom reports of alleged instances of bullying or hazing shall be made.
-03.162/03.262/09.422/09.42811
+03.162/03.262/06.34/09.2261/09.422/09.42811